kubeflow/website/content/docs/other-guides/support.md

 * **Kubeflow issue trackers** for known issues, questions, and feature requests.
   Search the open issues to see if someone else has already logged the problem that you're encountering and learn about any workarounds to date.
-If no-one has logged your problem, create a new issue to describe the problem.
+If no one has logged your problem, create a new issue to describe the problem.

     Each Kubeflow application has its own issue tracker within the [Kubeflow